Drug-eluting stent: Recovery and rehabilitation

 For many people the stenting procedure does not require staying in the hospital for any extended period, most people leave the hospital the same day.
 Much of the time immediately after the stenting is spent in a recovery area to make sure the access site is not bleeding and to ensure vital signs are stable.

 In most hospital settings, the interventional cardiologist who performed the procedure will speak directly with the patient/family about how things went, and follow-up instructions.
 The nursing staff will monitor the person's condition with instruments like ECG to monitor their heart.
 To prevent a blood clot from forming in the stent, medications are given right after the procedure.
 One common medication is plavix, which is a potent blood thinner in pill form.
 Other medicines that thin the blood are also used, and it is typical to combine aspirin with plavix.
 For people who have had a heart attack, the length of hospitalization is dependent on the degree of heart muscle damage caused by the event.

-An imlanted DES is a medical device, so people who receive it are given a medical device card.
+An implanted DES is a medical device, so people who receive it are given a medical device card.
 This card has information on the implanted DES and a medical device serial number.
-This is important for future medical procedures, because it informs doctors of what type of device is in the person's body.
+This card is important for future medical procedures, because it informs doctors of what type of device is in the person's body.
 Some arterial closure systems, which are devices that help to seal the access site after the procedure, are also classed as medical devices and have their own informational cards.